jumpthestack/SteamCondensationToyModels/README.md

-# SteamCondensationToyModels
-Some toy models of steam condensing on a flat surface.
+# Toy models of steam condensing on a flat surface

 Run 'python main.py' to see the simulation.